Dependable Attorneys with Trust Litigation Experience in Fairfield and Vallejo, California

 When you have reason to litigate a trust, it’s important to have an attorney from the law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC by your side to protect your best interests and the wishes of your loved one.
 To schedule a consultation today, call us at 707-552-3630 or contact us online.

-Favaro, Lavezzo, Gill, Caretti & Heppell, PC has offices in Vallejo, Fairfield and St. Helena, California, we represent clients throughout Solano County, Contra Costa County and Napa County.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC has offices in Vallejo and Fairfield, California, we represent clients throughout Solano County, Contra Costa County and Napa County.
 Our attorneys maintain flexible hours and are always happy to schedule appointments at our clients’ convenience.
 In order to best accommodate our diverse client base, members of our staff speak Spanish, Tagalog and Ilocano.